 We recommend: Fujifilm X-T30

-It won’t save your life but if you enjoy photography I think you’ll agree it’s an essential, whether it’s for a day hike or a multi-day adventure.
+It won’t save your life but if you enjoy photography like us you’ll probably agree it should be included in the day hike essentials.

 READ MORE: Preparing for a photo-based hike?
 You might want to read this guide